Spanish version

 Jamón ibérico

-Jamón ibérico is the famous one.
-Here's what makes it special:
+Jamón ibérico is the most famous one:

 Thin slices of jamón ibérico arranged on clay plates showing the marbled fat and deep red colour